zeiss-microscopy/OAD/Machine_Learning/README.md

 ### Applications

-ZEN can basically read any image data format using the BioFormats Import and Intellesis can therefore be used to segment **any multi-dimensional dataset** that can be imported into the software.
+ZEN can basically read any image data format using the BioFormats Import and Intellesis can therefore be used to segment **any multi-dimensional data set** that can be imported into the software.
 Shown below are imaged segmented using Intellesis.

 ![ZEN Python](../Images/intellesis_ms_apps.png)